kyaaqba/magma/AZURE_DEPLOYMENT.md

 ## Azure CLI Authentication

 In order to use the Azure CLI, we first need to connect and authenticate with the tenant.
-Run the command below replacing and enter your credentials when prompted:
+Run the command below replacing `TENANT_ID` with the appropriate ID of your Azure tenant and enter your credentials when prompted:

 `az login --tenant TENANT_ID`

 ## 1. Prerequisites - Azure AD Applications and Key Vault

 ### Creating the Resource